 Various locations.
 2018 - ongoing

 The Norman Foster Foundation is working with British contemporary artist Marc Quinn on a major non-profit public artwork aimed at increasing awareness for the global refugee crisis.
-The project, which was created in collaboration with refugees, will debut on the steps of The New York Public Library in fall 2019, to be followed by a tour of cities around the world.
+The project, which was created in collaboration with refugees, will debut on the steps of The New York Public Library, to be followed by a tour of cities around the world.

 The Norman Foster Foundation is collaborating with British artist Marc Quinn to realise his concept of a major non-profit public work of art aimed at increasing awareness of the global refugee crisis.
-The project, which will be created with refugees, will debut on the steps of the New York Public Library in Autumn 2019, to be followed by a tour of cities around the world.
+The project, which will be created with refugees, will debut on the steps of the New York Public Library, to be followed by a tour of cities around the world.

 Inspired by the nearly 70 million people who have fled from their homes globally, Our Blood is a direct challenge to often divisive debates and policies on immigration.
 As a collaborative sculpture consisting of two substantial, identical cubes of frozen human blood—one composed of donations from 2,500 resettled refugee volunteers, and another composed of donations from 2,500 non-refugee volunteers—Our Blood is meant to demonstrate the basic idea that everyone is connected by a shared humanity.

 The two cubes of frozen blood will be publicly displayed in vitrines linked to refrigeration units housed in a pavilion, both designed by the Foundation team.
 The launch location is significant given New York’s history as a centre of immigration and the Public Library with its access open to all.